wwang487/UAV-MMI/README.md

 Please delineate flight boundary, water surface boundary, trees, and buildings from aerial image.

-Step (3) Save the nodes of flight boundary and water surface boundary into a txt file, the format of txt file should be:
+Step (3) - Please convert all delineations into a projected coordinate system, e.g., UTM.
+Save the nodes of flight boundary and water surface boundary into a txt file, three columns of these txt files should be:

 OBJECTID, X,  Y

----,     --,  --
+A sample txt file called Boundary_Point.txt is in the folder ToolkitIInputs/txt/

----,     --,  --
+Step (4) - Please buffer buildings and trees, e.g., 5 m,